cthoyt/cthoyt.github.io/_posts/2021-07-26-tales-from-the-auslaenderamt.md

 walk-in appointment.
 I was the 5th person in line, and by the time office opened at 8AM, the line was going down the street.
-I knew I would be quick, but there were many people who were unprepared, had extenuating circumstances, or were just a more difficult case to deal with, so only a few of them would be seen between 8AM and noon when the office closed.
+I knew I would be quick, but there were many people who were unprepared, had extenuating circumstances, or were just a more difficult case to deal with, so only a few of them would be seen between 8AM and noon when the office closed (and it's only open 4 days a week).
 Being 5th, I got to see the walk-in administrator around 9:30AM, and they easily issued me a Fiktionsbescheinigung after only a few minutes of describing my situation.
 That document states that my case has basically been approved, but the paperwork is still pending.
 Effectively, I could travel with my expired visa + this document freely, and I then proceeded to book a very expensive last minute flight back home.
-Unfortunately, my appointment was just after New Year's, so I didn't get much vacation at hom.
+Unfortunately, my appointment was just after New Year's, so I didn't get much vacation at home.

 All the people I've talked to at the Ausländeramt were good people.
 They're just really understaffed, overworked, and without the benefit of competent programmers and a progressive digitalization agenda to make their lives and the lives